arunabhdas/koala/README.md

 # Koala

-Koala is a platform for implementing a connected-client-architecture.
+Koala is a project management system.

 ## Steps